aramis-lab/clinica/docs/Converters/UKBtoBIDS.md

 ## Dependencies

-If you installed the core of Clinica, this converter needs no further dependencies.
+If you installed the core of Clinica, this converter needs dcm2niix.

 ## Downloading UK Biobank